The Power of Hopeful Realism in Storytelling

 Not naive hope from a rose-tinted view of the world.
 This hope comes from a darker place.
 One where I’m forced to find growth and resilience in life’s hardships.

-I found this same feeling in my favorite films of 2025: Weapons, The Running Man, or The Amateur.
+I found this same feeling in my favorite films of 2025: Weapons, The Running Man, and The Amateur.
 These thrillers and horror films left me feeling something unexpected.
 Not dread, nihilism, or chill.
 Something warmer, more gripping.

 Hope.
 Complex and challenging.